nathanshearer/bdpurge/readme.txt

   bdpurge [options] BLOCK_DEVICE

 Options:
+  -e, --email mail@example.com
+    Send an email upon completion of the badblocks method.
   -f, --force
     Erase the block device even if it is mounted.
   -h, --help
     Display this help message and exit.
   -m, --method quick
     Set the method used to erase the block device.
-Default is quick: quick      Erase both ends of the device quickr     Erase both ends of each partition and the device -n N
+Default is quickr: quick      Erase both ends of the device quickr     Erase both ends of each partition and the device badblocks  Write 4 passes of 0xaa, 0x55, 0xff, and 0x00 -n N
     Sets the niceness to N (default 0).
   -p, --pretend